Structure-Preserving Physics-Informed Neural Network for the Korteweg--de Vries (KdV) Equation: Conclusion

 \section{Conclusion}

-We proposed a structure-preserving Physics-Informed Neural Network (PINN) for the Korteweg--de Vries (KdV) equation that embeds the conservation of mass and Hamiltonian energy directly into the training objective.
-Beyond loss design, the approach departs from conventional \texttt{tanh}-based PINNs by employing sinusoidal activation functions, which more effectively capture oscillatory and coherent wave structures and empirically enhance long-horizon stability.
-The framework remains simple---requiring no staged pretraining or architectural modification---and combines periodic activations with efficient L-BFGS optimization.
-Across three benchmark scenarios---single-soliton propagation, two-soliton interaction, and cosine-pulse breakup---the model yields accurate space--time predictions that reproduce strong nonlinear and dispersive phenomena while preserving mass and energy, faithfully reflecting the Hamiltonian structure of the KdV dynamics.
-Moreover, by successfully handling both periodic and Dirichlet boundary conditions, the framework demonstrates flexibility and robustness to different physical configurations.

-Ablation studies confirm that integrating conservation constraints with sinusoidal activations markedly improves long-term stability and predictive accuracy over standard PINNs.
-In addition, the proposed framework exhibits strong scalability: increasing network depth enables the model to capture higher-complexity dynamics such as two-soliton interactions and, in principle, even richer multi-soliton or turbulent regimes without loss of conservation fidelity.
-This suggests that structure-preserving PINNs can be systematically extended to more complex Hamiltonian systems while maintaining stability, accuracy, and physical consistency.
+We presented a structure-preserving Physics-Informed Neural Network (SP-PINN) for the Korteweg–de Vries (KdV) equation that embeds the conservation of mass and Hamiltonian energy directly into a single-stage training objective, by introducing \emph{learned invariant weights}—optimized jointly with the network parameters—which act as learnable Lagrange multipliers.
+Theorem~\ref{thm:exact_conservation} shows that any finite stationary point of this learned-weight objective enforces \emph{exact} conservation of mass and energy, providing a simple theoretical guarantee for invariant preservation.
+Practically, pairing this loss with sinusoidal activations which isnt explored greatly in literature and L-BFGS captures oscillatory, dispersive dynamics more faithfully than conventional \texttt{tanh}-based PINNs.
+Across single-soliton propagation, two-soliton interaction, and cosine-pulse breakup, the method reproduces hallmark KdV behaviors while maintaining small invariant errors over long horizons and mitigating the drift observed in vanilla PINNs.
+Overall, the framework is simple to implement, empirically stable, and aligns the learned solution with the underlying Hamiltonian structure.

-\textbf{Limitations and Future Work.} This study enforces only the first two invariants of the KdV equation.
-Extending the formulation to incorporate higher-order invariants or to learn adaptive weighting strategies may further enhance stability and long-term accuracy.
-The current experiments are restricted to smooth initial conditions and fixed boundary types; evaluating robustness under rough inputs, stochastic forcing, and noisy measurements is an important next step toward broader applicability.
+\textbf{Limitations and Future Work.} The current experiments are restricted to smooth initial conditions and fixed boundary types; evaluating robustness under rough inputs, stochastic forcing, and noisy measurements is an important next step toward broader applicability.
 Finally, we plan to generalize this structure-preserving paradigm toward \emph{Energy-Stable Neural Networks for Coupled Systems}~\cite{bokil2018high,hagness2000comparison,peng2020asymptotic}, unifying physics-informed learning with provably stable discretization principles for nonlinear dispersive and electromagnetic wave models.